hybridsjs/hybrids/README.md

 #### Class <!-- omit in toc -->

-`class` attribute expression adds or removes a class from element's `classList`.
+`class` attribute expression adds or removes a class from an element's `classList`.
 An expression can be a string, an array of strings or a map of keys with boolean values.

 ```javascript
 const name = 'one two';